andre-f-costa/CSC212final/README.md

 >Example: "./hilbert testoutput.ppm 1000 3"
 >
 The above call will create a file called testoutput.ppm, of size 1000x1000 with 3 iterations of the hilbert curve.

+## Koch triangle
+### Note
+When running, run with Clmg.h and Cturtle in the same folder.
+That is all!